-Review and compare paint brands Solver Paints, Haymes Paint, Dulux, Taubmans, Wattyl, Berger and British Paints based on their finish quality, durability, value for money, ease of application, range of finishes and overall customer satisfaction.
+Compare house paints from Haymes Paint, Wattyl, Dulux, British Paints and Taubmans on durability, ease of application, value for money, quality of finish, range and overall customer satisfaction.

 See our Ratings Methodology.

-To fulfil the Aussie dream of taking full ownership of your own home, applying a lick of paint on a weekend can be a really satisfying job.
-On paying a visit to the hardware store you’ll probably be surprised at the sheer array of paints available.
-Wading through the decision-making process can be quite daunting, but luckily, we’ve canvassed the opinions of more than 1,000 Australians who have been in this exact position.
-We asked them about the paint they most recently used, to get their feedback on a range of factors, including its quality, durability and how easy it is to use.
+On paying a visit to the hardware store, you’ll probably be surprised at the sheer array of paints available.
+Wading through the decision-making process can be quite daunting, but luckily, we’ve canvassed the opinions of more than 1,000 Australians who have been in this exact position, to help you along the way.
+We asked them about the paint they most recently used, to get their feedback on a range of crucial factors, such as its quality, durability, and how easy it is to use.
+The idea is to give you as much information as possible about the paint brands on offer, so you know which is worth getting stuck into for your next big DIY job.

-Established in 1935, Haymes has been brushing up Australians in their paint game for over 80 years.
+Established way back in 1935, Haymes has been brushing up Australians on their paint game for more than 80 years.
+It offers a range of products from interior to exterior paints, plus an artisan collection.
 The Haymes website has a colour library so you can match the perfect colour to the type of mood you want to project in your home.
 Haymes paint is not available in the big hardware chains, instead selling through some independent retailers.
-With two Aussie brands at the helm of our ratings, house paint looks to be in safe hands.

 Berger’s motto is ‘Keep on keeping on’, which is an apt motto for painting your house.
-Berger offers an ‘inspiration’ corner on its website, as well as in-depth DIY videos.
-Berger has three ranges of paint labelled ‘Berger’, ‘Berger Jet Dry’ and ‘Colorbond’ – the latter of which matches your paint to Colorbond’s colours for roofs, fences or gutters.
+Berger offers an ‘inspiration’ corner on its website, plus in-depth DIY videos.
+Berger offers three ranges of paint labelled ‘Berger’, ‘Berger Jet Dry’ and ‘Colorbond’ – the latter of which matches your paint to Colorbond’s colours for roofs, fences or gutters.

 Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers within the survey group who have bought and used house paint in the last three years – in this case, 1,066 people.
+The outcomes reported are the results from customers within the survey group who have bought and used house paint in the last 3 years (this does not include floor surface products such as decking oil) – in this case, 943 people.

 Batteries - April 20th